capnproto/capnproto/doc/roadmap.md

 Here's what's (hopefully) in store for future versions of Cap'n Proto!
 Of course, everything here is subject to change.

-## Next version: 0.5
+## Near-ish future

+Provisionally, these are probably the things that will be worked on in the next few releases of Cap'n Proto and its C++ reference implementation.

 * **Shared memory RPC:**  Zero-copy inter-process communication.
-Synchronized with futexes.
-* **Persistent capabilities (level 2 RPC):**  Allow system-assisted saving and restoring of capabilities across connections.
 * **Three-way introductions (level 3 RPC):**  Allow RPC interactions between more than two parties, with new connections formed automatically as needed.
 * **Fiber-based concurrency:**  The C++ runtime's event loop concurrency model will be augmented